 In 2019, Iowa Representative Jeff Shipley introduced a bill to legalize mushrooms for medical use.
 (That bill went nowhere.
 Write to your local legislator to push them for attention.)

-While by any science, shrooms apear to safer than nearly any mind-altering substance that you can find — including alcohol, tobacco, and caffeine by miles — Iowa still wants to put you in jail and fine you thousands of dollars if they catch you with them.
+While by any science, shrooms appear to be safer by miles than most mind-altering substances -- including alcohol, tobacco, and caffeine -- Iowa still wants to put you in jail and fine you thousands of dollars if they catch you with them.
 Why?
 Because our government feels entitled to micromanage your mind and body.

 If you're charged with possession of psilocybin, fight it.
 Say nothing.
 Call an Iowa criminal lawyer.